nunokf/self_esteem_menstrual_cycle/self_esteem.md

 x
 ```

     ##  contrast                 estimate     SE  df t.ratio p.value
-    ##  menstruation - ovulation  -0.0317 0.032 422  -0.989  0.3233
+    ##  menstruation - ovulation  -0.0248 0.0315 431  -0.789  0.4308
     ##
-    ## Results are averaged over some or all of the levels of: tecla, contrabalanceamento, fase_start
+    ## Results are averaged over some or all of the levels of: contrabalanceamento, fase_start
     ## Degrees-of-freedom method: kenward-roger

 ``` r
 eff_size(noise, sigma=sigma(model), edf = df.residual(model))
 ```

     ##  contrast                 effect.size     SE df lower.CL upper.CL
-    ##  menstruation - ovulation     -0.0912 0.0923 80.2   -0.275   0.0924
+    ##  menstruation - ovulation      -0.072 0.0913 86   -0.254     0.11
     ##
-    ## Results are averaged over the levels of: tecla, contrabalanceamento, fase_start
+    ## Results are averaged over the levels of: contrabalanceamento, fase_start
-    ## sigma used for effect sizes: 0.347
+    ## sigma used for effect sizes: 0.345
     ## Degrees-of-freedom method: inherited from kenward-roger when re-gridding
     ## Confidence level used: 0.95